[Ride along Race Street until you are half way between Cabot Street and Sargeant Street. Park to the right and look over the second level canal.]

 Clemens Herschel ran the Holyoke Test Flume at this location from 1880 to 1890.
 It continued to run after him until 1932.
 It was the best test flume for hydromechanical turbines in North America.
 When it started testing turbines in 1880, the highest efficiency ever measured was 80 percent.
 By 1932 the highest was 95 percent.
 After Herschel left in 1890, John McCormick continued the work.
 He not only continued the flume but also upgraded the many turbine features used in hydroelectricity.
 He invented the turbines called Holyoke, Francis, Hercules, and Samson.

 The many small brick buildings immediately above it are the electric power stations of the Holyoke Gas and Electric.
 At one time they housed the electric stations for various types of electricity.
 In 1884, Edison DC electricity came to Holyoke to power some nearby streetlights.
 This was housed in the Cabot Street Mill.
+This only lasted a year since in 1885 Schuyler dynamos were placed into use.
 In 1896 Tesla AC electricity came to Holyoke to power locations far from the plant.
 There were also other dynamos and turbines.
 This was the most powerful location of Holyoke until the construction of Hadley Falls turbine number 1 in 1953.
 Nowadays it houses four medium-sized turbines.